snel-repo/EMUsort/README.md

     emusort --help

-To simply generate a config file (if it doesn't exist), navigate into the `EMUsort` repo folder and run (absolute/relative paths are both acceptable):
+To simply generate a config file (if it doesn't exist), run the below command:

+>**Note:** Absolute and relative paths are both acceptable.

     emusort --folder /path/to/session_folder

-Editing the main configuration file can be done by running the command below (will be generated if it doesn't exist):
+Editing the main configuration file, `emu_config.py`, can be done by running the command below (will be generated from `configs/config_template_emu.yaml` if it doesn't exist):

-    emusort --folder /path/to/session_folder --config

-To run a sort on the dataset(s) in the session folder, run:

-    emusort --folder /path/to/session_folder --sort
+    emusort --config --folder /path/to/session_folder

-If a problem occurs with your `emu_config.py` file and you would like to reset to the default, run:
+If a problem occurs with your `emu_config.py` file and you would like to reset it to the default at `configs/config_template_emu.yaml`, you can run:

+    emusort --reset-config --folder /path/to/session_folder

+To run a sort directly with the current `emu_config.py` on the dataset(s) in the session folder, run:

-    emusort --folder /path/to/session_folder --reset-config
+    emusort --sort --folder /path/to/session_folder

+For Kilosort4 emulation runs, you can include the `--ks4` flag.
+See [Running EMUsort As If Default Kilosort4](https://github.com/snel-repo/EMUsort?tab=readme-ov-file#running-emusort-as-if-default-kilosort4-v4011) for more details.

-To perform multiple operations in sequence, you can append any combination of the below commands to the command-line after `emusort`
+If you want to specify multiple settings at the same time, you can append any combination of the below commands to the command line after `emusort`.

+>**Note:** For all commands, there is a short-form equivalent.
+The flags can be used in any order, but the path must always follow directly after the `--folder` flag.

+    --help, -h
-    --folder, -f
+    --folder /path/to/session_folder, -f ./session_folder
     --config, -c
+    --reset-config, --r
     --sort, -s
-    --reset-config, --r
-    --ks4-reset-config, --k

-For example, if you want to reset to default config, configure it, and then spike sort immediately, you can run all commands at once with: `emusort -f /path/to/session_folder -cs --r` or simply `emusort --r -csf .` if you are already in the session folder.
-The flags can be in any order, but the path must always follow directly after the `-f` flag.
+    --ks4, -k

+As an example of using multiple commands, if you want to reset to the default configuration file, edit the new `emu_config.yaml`, and also spike sort immediately after saving, you can run the below:

+    emusort --reset-config --config --sort --folder /path/to/session_folder

 ### Inspecting and Curating with `phy`

-To view and analyze the latest sort with Phy GUI, navigate into the `sorted_###` folder, and run:
+To view and analyze the latest sort with Phy GUI, you can either copy and paste the suggested `phy` command in the terminal output, or navigate into the latest `sorted_###` folder, and execute:

     phy template-gui params.py

-For more information on `phy`, see documentation at the main repo: [https://phy.readthedocs.io/en/latest/]([url](https://phy.readthedocs.io/en/latest/))
+For more information on `phy`, see the documentation at the main GitHub repository: [https://phy.readthedocs.io/en/latest/]([url](https://phy.readthedocs.io/en/latest/))

 ## Advanced Usage